amana4416/library-catalog-CRUD/README.md

 _Duration: 4 hours_

-Create afully functional CRUD app that allows ibrary staff to  manage their catalogue of book!
+Create afully functional CRUD app that allows library staff to manage their catalogue of book!

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)